Latedi/DuckyAPI/README.md

 We can also see some bytes that appear to be the same every time.
 These are probably some form of header values, telling the keyboard and the software what type of packet it is and how to parse the data sent.
-In WireShark you will want to focus on the "Leftover Capture Data" as the bytes before that are part of how a USB device communicates with the computer.
+In Wireshark you will want to focus on the "Leftover Capture Data" as the bytes before that are part of how a USB device communicates with the computer.